How to Visit the Vancouver Maritime Museum Like a Pro

 Vancouver is a city whose past, present, and future are intimately connected to the sea.

-It goes without saying that the city should have a museum exclusively dedicated to this niche.
+So, it goes without saying that the city should have a museum exclusively dedicated to this niche.

 Enter one of Vancouver’s best museums – the Vancouver Maritime Museum, a non-profit entity operated by the Maritime Museum Society with the goal of preserving and telling the nautical history of Canada’s Pacific-Northwest and Arctic regions.